talama/talama.dev/src/data/blog/_2025/_sokets_python/sockets_python_2.md

   have a client that can make a valid HTTP request to a web server and process the response.
 ---
-This is the second part in a serie of posts in which we will look at what sockets are and how we can use them to communicate over the internet, by writing some simple client/server code in Python.
+This is the second part in a serie of posts where we'll explore what sockets are and how we can use them to communicate over a network, by writing some simple client/server code in Python.

 At the end of the post we will have a client that can make a valid HTTP request to a web server and process the